Juror misconduct: Bias

-An example mentioned in Eltis's article "Courts, Litigants and the Digital Age.
-Law, Ethics and Practice" is a juror in Manchester who tweeted openly throughout a rape trial.
-She was found to be tweeting to her friends and asking them to poll whether they thought that the man being tried was guilty or not; whether he committed the rape or not.
+An example is that of a juror in Manchester (USA) who tweeted openly throughout a rape trial to her friends, asking them whether they thought the man being tried was guilty of the rape or not.
 Another example was the case of Wardlaw v.
-State where a member of the jury, against the direct instructions by the judge to not use the Internet, looked up the definition of the illness that the individual on trial was stated to be suffering.
-This jury member also looked up symptoms and whether lying was an effect of suffering with this mental illness.
+State where a juror, contrary to instructions from the judge not to use the internet, looked up a definition of the illness from which the individual on trial was allegedly suffering.
 The juror did learn that lying was in fact a "symptom"; however, she chose to gather this information during the discussion to find a verdict.

 Social media

 The Internet has frequently been used by jury members to gain access to additional information about a certain mental illness, or a broader definition or they are outsourcing trial information.
 The legal system and both the Charter of Rights and Freedoms and both the 5th amendment and 6th amendment in the United States are built around the fact that everyone is required to have a fair trial free from bias.
 There have been multiple instances where certain cases required retrials because of bias on the part of one or more of the jury members.
 The Internet, while it is the primary source to find additional information and details about another individual, does not necessarily mean that the information it provides is correct or accurate.
 According to Bell’s article, Juror Misconduct and the Internet, the use of the Internet within trials is not a new occurrence.
 It has been found in many cases, jurors who have searched for words unfamiliar to them, done extensive research, "engaged in at-home experiments, visited accident scenes, and otherwise obtained specialized knowledge".